andreaspts/DRL_Reacher_Project/report.md

   <img width="460" height="300" src="algorithm.png">
 </p>

-### Network architecture
-Due to the fact that we are using state vectors as an input and not image data we use a simple deep neural network instead of a convolutional neural network to determine the action-value function.
-The former consists of the following 5 layers coded into the model.py file:
+### Architectures of the used networks
+We are using two simple deep neural networks for both the actor and critic.
+They are built from `2` fully connected hidden layers coded into the model.py file.
+In particular, for the actor we have

+- Fully connected layer - input: 33 (state_size) output: 128 (fc1_units) with ReLU activation
-- Fully connected layer - input: 37 (state size) output: 64
+- Fully connected layer - input: 128 (fc1_units) output: 128 (fc2_units) with ReLU activation
-- Fully connected layer - input: 64 output: 32
+- Fully connected layer - input: 128 (fc2_units) output: 4 (action_size) with tanh activation

+where we also apply batch normalization after the first layer to improve gradient ascent.

+For the critic we have

-- Fully connected layer - input: 32 output: 16
+- Fully connected layer - input: 33 (state_size) output: 128 (fc1_units) with ReLU activation
-- Fully connected layer - input: 16 output: 8
+- Fully connected layer - input: 132 (fc1_units+action_size) output: 128 (fc2_units) with ReLU activation
-- Fully connected layer - input: 8 output: 4 (action size)
+- Fully connected layer - input: 128 (fc2_units) (Q-value) output: 1

+where we also apply batch normalization after the first layer to improve gradient descent.
+Notice the number of input nodes in the second layer which amounts to `fc1_units+action_size=132`.
+The concatenation reflects the particular concurrence of the two networks.

-### Specification of parameters used in the Deep Q-Learning algorithm
+### Specification of parameters used in the DDPG algorithm
-We speficy the parameters used in the Deep Q-Learning algorithm (as in the dqn-function of the Navigation_solution.ipynb notebook):
+We speficy the parameters used in the DDPG algorithm (as in the ddpg-function of the Reacher_DDPG_solution.ipynb notebook):

 - We set the number of episodes n_episodes to `2000`.
 The number of episodes needed to solve the environment and reach a score of `30.0` is expected to be smaller.
 - We set the maximum number of steps per episode max_t to `1500`.